-Note that the built-in masks are always inactive by default.
 When displaying a masked sequence (here a MaskedDNAString object), the masked width and masked ratio are reported for each individual mask, as well as for all the masks together, and for all the active masks together.
 The masked width is the total number of nucleotide positions that are masked and the masked ratio is the masked width divided by the length of the sequence.

-To activate a mask, use the active replacement method in conjonction with the masks method.
-For example, to activate the first mask (assembly gaps), do:
+To activate a mask, use the active replacement method in conjunction with the masks method.
+For example, to activate the RepeatMasker mask, do:

-active(masks(chrY))[1] <- TRUE
+active(masks(chrY))["RM"] <- TRUE